SpektraSystems/Microsoft-Cloud-Workshop/building a resilient iaas architecture/readme.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to eight resource groups – ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02, ODL_iaas-arch-xxxxx-03,  ODL_iaas-arch-xxxxx-04 and ODL_iaas-arch-xxxxx-05, ODL_iaas-arch-xxxxx-06, ODL_iaas-arch-xxxxx-07, ODL_iaas-arch-xxxxx-08  Note: All these 8 resource groups has the pre-deployed environment. **User need not deploy any resource during the lab**
+3. Note that you have access to eight resource groups – ODL_iaas-arch-xxxxx-01, ODL_iaas-arch-xxxxx-02, ODL_iaas-arch-xxxxx-03,  ODL_iaas-arch-xxxxx-04 and ODL_iaas-arch-xxxxx-05, ODL_iaas-arch-xxxxx-06, ODL_iaas-arch-xxxxx-07, ODL_iaas-arch-xxxxx-08.

 4. Navigate to the resource group **ODL_iaas-arch-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc